Drug addiction and alcoholism affect millions of people across the world.

 This is why there is no single book which can be recommended to every person who is struggling with addiction or dependency.

-Just as there are many different sobriety programs, clinics, and group, there are many different books which can be used to supplement and inform the process of recovery.
+Just as there are many different sobriety programmes, clinics, and group, there are many different books which can be used to supplement and inform the process of recovery.

 The following 26 books are some of the most useful that are on the market right now.